James Bowen (Royal Navy officer)

-James Bowen (1751 – 27 April 1835) was an officer of the Royal Navy.
+Rear-Admiral James Bowen (1751 – 27 April 1835) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.

 Family and early life

 Bowen was born in Ilfracombe, Devon, in 1751.
 His father was a maritime trader who sailed from the Bristol Channel to West Africa and the West Indies.
 His younger brother, Richard Bowen, also embarked on a career at sea.
 James joined his father's ship in 1764 and commanded his own ship in the African and West India trade by 1776.
 He entered the Royal Navy as a master, serving aboard the 38-gun HMS Artois under Captain John MacBride.
 He followed MacBride to a succession of ships in the period 1781 to 1789 and saw action at the Battle of Dogger Bank on 5 August 1781.
 He was afterwards inspecting agent of transports in the Thames.